electricimp/UBloxM8N/README.md

 #### Message Handlers ####

 When a valid message is received from the M8N it will be passed to a message handler if there is one.
 For any message only **one** handler will be triggered.
 If a message specific handler is available it will be used.
 If no message specific handler is available, the more general type specific *nmeaMsgHandler* or *ubxMsgHandler* will be used.
 If there are no message specific and no type specific handlers registered, then the *defaultMsgHandler* will be used.

-UBX messages will pass the message payload, a blob, as the first parameter, and the msg class-id, an integer, as the second paramter.
-NMEA messages will only use the first parameter and will pass the GPS sentence, a string, to the handler.
-To accomodate this the *defaultMsgHandler* must have an optional second parameter.
+Handler parameters:

+    - *ubxMsgHandler* take 2 required parameters, the first is payload the second is the msg class-id, an integer.
+    - *defaultMsgHandler* take one required parameter and one optional parameter, the first required parameter is the ubx payload or NMEA sentence, the second optional is only there for ubx messages and is the msg class-id, an integer.
+    - *nmeaMsgHandler* takes one required parameter, the NMEA sentence.
+    - ubx message specific handler, takes one required parameter ubx message payload.

-#### Constructor: GPSUARTDriver(uart[, bootTimeoutSec][, baudrate]) ####
+#### Constructor: GPSUARTDriver(*uart[, bootTimeoutSec][, baudrate]*) ####

 Initializes Ublox M8N driver object.
 The constructor will initialize the specified hardware.uart object using the either the specified baud rate or a default baud rate of 9600 (the default baud rate specified in the Ublox data sheet).